Religious Communication Association

 Dissertation of the Year: Cathy Rosenholtz, University of Missouri-Columbia, This Great Prayerful Tradition: American Presidents Preaching Public Theology at the National Prayer Breakfast

-Article of the Year: Mark Ward Sr, "A New Kind of Church: The Religious Media Conglomerate as a 'Denomination,'" Journal of Media and Religion, 17(3/4), 117-133
+Article of the Year: Mark Ward Sr., University of Houston-Victoria, "A New Kind of Church: The Religious Media Conglomerate as a 'Denomination,'" Journal of Media and Religion, 17(3/4), 117-133

 Student Paper of the Year: Janice Hersey, University of New Mexico, "Leave-taking, Survival, and Religious Politics of Gender: A Qualitative Sensemaking Exploration"